 It’s become very common in the United States and must of the rest of the world for employers not to purchase phones for employees and, at the same time, it has become very common for employees to want to carry parts of their workday on their phones.
-Since a business owns its data regardless of what device is accessing it, how can we allow businesses to retain control of their data while allowing employees to enjoy accessing that data on their personal devices?
-At my MSP, we decided that as our clients’ trusted advisers that we needed to take the lead on controlling business data.
+Since a business owns its data regardless of what device is accessing it, how can we allow companies to retain control of their business data while allowing employees to enjoy accessing that data on their personal devices?
+At my MSP, we decided that as our clients’ trusted advisers that we needed to take the lead on showing ways to control business data.
 We saw our clients hand-wringing either in denial that employees were accessing their data at all or that there was nothing that could be done about it.
 We also saw employees bristling at the idea of the business putting any controls on their personal devices.
 We decided to look for a middle ground using the tools that the business already owned in the Microsoft 365 business, Azure P1, and Cloud App Security licenses.

 Proving that there’s a problem

 You might first need to prove to the business that there is a problem.
 The easiest way to do this is to look into Azure AD under Devices.
 Here you’ll see a list of all of the devices that touch the business data.

 If you are investigating whether there is a problem with unmanaged mobile devices accessing data in the business, then use Azure AD to gather a list of phones that are doing so.
 If any of them were not authorized to access business data or are unknown to the company — there’s a problem.

 When you visit this screen further to the right, you’ll see the email address of the user that this phone is associated with.
 I’ve removed that for privacy reasons but this will assist you in identifying whether you know these phones or not.

 First, you need a policy on business data